vickywane/digitaloceanspaces-upload-api/submission.md

 ```

-As defined in the `schema.graphqls` file, two mutations, and one query resolver functions where generated by Gqlgen's code generator.
+As defined in the `schema.graphqls` file, two mutations, and one query resolver function were generated by Gqlgen's code generator.
 These resolvers would serve the following purposes;

 * CreateUser - This would mutation resolver would be used to insert a new user record into the connected Postgres database.

-* UploadProfileImage - This mutation resolver would be used to upload a media file recieved from a [multipart HTTP request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/) and upload the file to a bucket within [Digitalocean Spaces](https://www.digitalocean.com/products/spaces/).
-After the file upload, an update would be made to insert the url of the uploaded file into the `img_uri` field of the previously created user.
+* UploadProfileImage - This mutation resolver would be used to upload a media file received from a [multipart HTTP request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/) and upload the file to a bucket within [Digitalocean Spaces](https://www.digitalocean.com/products/spaces/).
+After the file upload, an update would be made to insert the URL of the uploaded file into the `img_uri` field of the previously created user.

-*  Users - This query resolver would query the database for all exisiting users and return them as the query result.
+*  Users - This query resolver would query the database for all existing users and return them as the query result.

 Going through the functions generated from the Mutation and Query types, you would observe that they cause a [panic](https://golang.org/src/runtime/panic.go) with a "**not implemented**" error when executed.
 This indicates that they are still auto-generated boilerplate code.
 Later in this tutorial, we would come back to the `schema.resolver.go` file to implement these generated functions.